Infusionar azafrán para paella, la clave para potenciar su sabor

 1. Put a few strands of saffron in a small bowl.

-2. Heat some water or use a few tablespoons of the broth you are using to cook your paella (without boiling it).
+2. Heat some water or use a few tablespoons of the broth you are using to cook your paella (without letting it boil).

 3. Mix it in the bowl and let it sit for about 10 minutes.
-The liquid will take on that golden hue we love and will be full of aroma.
+The liquid will turn that golden color we love so much and will be full of aroma.

-When should you add the infusion to your paella?
+When should you add the infusion to the paella?

-To ensure it doesn't lose its properties, it's best to add the infusion just before the rice boils.
-Stir the broth to ensure the flavor is distributed throughout the paella.
+To preserve its properties, it's best to add the infusion just before the rice boils.
+Stir the broth to ensure the flavor is evenly distributed throughout the paella.

-With quality saffron, we would use between 3 and 4 strands per person or per 100 grams of rice.
-Therefore, if you're cooking a paella for four, I don't recommend adding more than 16 strands.
-It's better to underdo it than overwhelm the dish with flavor.
-Remember that, unlike coloring, saffron also has flavor, and overdoing it could result in an overly intense flavor.
+With quality saffron, you would use between 3 and 4 threads per person or per 100 grams of rice.
+Therefore, if you're cooking a paella for four people, I don't recommend using more than 16 threads.
+It's better to use less than to overpower the dish.
+Remember that, unlike food coloring, saffron also has a flavor, and using too much could result in an overly intense taste.

 Enjoy the unique flavor

-This step is the most important: sit at the table with your family and enjoy the flavor that saffron gives to the paella.
+This step is the most important: sit down at the table with your loved ones and enjoy the flavor that saffron gives to the paella.

 What is the difference between using saffron threads or ground saffron?

-When I cook at home or for a few people, I always choose the strands.
-My experience tells me that strands retain all the flavor and authenticity of this spice.
-However, in my family restaurant, Bairetas, for example, or when we make broths in the workshop, we use ground saffron, as it's a much more convenient solution on a large scale.
+When I cook at home or for a small group, I always choose saffron threads.
+My experience tells me that the threads retain all the flavor and authenticity of this spice.
+However, at my family restaurant, Bairetas, for example, or when we make broths in our workshop, we use ground saffron, as it's a much more convenient solution on a large scale.

-How long does it take to prepare my infusion?
+How long do I need to prepare my infusion?

-In this article, I've given you tips for using the saffron infusion the same day you're going to cook your paella.
-However, if you have enough time and foresight, I recommend preparing the infusion three or four days in advance.
-In this case, you'd use cold water and the infusion would be much slower, but you'd extract 100% of the color.
+In this article, I've given you tips for using saffron infusion on the same day you're going to cook your paella.
+However, if you have enough time and plan ahead, I recommend preparing the infusion 3 or 4 days in advance.
+In this case, you would use cold water, and the infusion would be much slower, but you would extract 100% of the color.
 Using warm water simply speeds up the process so you can use it the same day you prepare it.

 Saffron as the soul of paella

-Infusing saffron is more than just a step in a recipe; it's a ritual that connects with our roots and our way of understanding life.
+Infusing saffron is more than a step in the recipe; it is a ritual that connects with our roots and our way of understanding life.

 At El Paeller, we follow that same philosophy.
-Our broths, made over wood, are designed so that every paella you make at home retains those authentic flavors.
+Our wood-fired broths are designed to ensure that every paella you make at home retains those authentic flavors.
 If you try infusing saffron following these steps, you'll see how the magic takes over your dish.

 Do you have any tips on using saffron?
-Let me know on Instagram!
+Tell me on Instagram!